hiroshi-teramoto/mixed_module_v4.3.2/example_Ae_quotients.md

 >  [i][4][j]: $S^{(j+1)}$ in the paper
 > ```

-The comprehensive mixed-standard system `Lg` can be used in the following functions implemented in cssm_multi_v2.lib:
+The comprehensive mixed-standard system `Lg` can be used in the following functions implemented in cssm_multi_std.lib:
 > ```Singular
-> reduce_mixed_with_E(list X, vector p, module Nc, list Q, ideal E)
+> kbase_mixed(list X, vector p, module Nc, list Q, ideal E)
 > ```
 > | Parameter | Description |
 > | --------- | ----------- |